bgawalt/deep_mine/README.md

 ## Coming soon

-*   Support a mode where a human can just play a game right on the command line.
 *   Support flag-planting on the part of the agents
 *   More and better DeepMine agents, which can read the Dig History table and train a `MineProbability` model.
 Easy models I have in mind: